Hossni20/Hossni20/README.md

 ### 🔍 Algorithmic Modeling & Data Processing
 - Implemented core mathematical models and algorithmic logic to strengthen my quantitative engineering foundations using **C++** and **Java**.
 - Conducted statistical computing and probability analysis using **R**, while managing datasets with **SQL**.
-- Currently exploring Deep Learning concepts and their potential applications in quantitative finance using **PyTorch**.

 ---